TVidori/p4_score_pre_versioning/README.md

 This is a repository used for explaining how to create a python package and publish it on GitHub.
 The whole tutorial can be found at: https://medium.com/@thomas.vidori/eebc78b2a12d

+This repository is a screenshot of the original repository: https://github.com/TVidori/p4score before it got versioned.
+It is purely used to illustrate the tutorial, the original repository should be used if you want to use the package.

 ### Purpose